 Neubau sunglasses are made with naturalPX, a castor oil-based material used to make the frames.
 They come packaged in a recycled and compostable case, with a lens wipe made from recovered ocean plastic.
 The Neubau glasses make stylish sustainable gifts for men who enjoy making an environmental statement.

 Helmm antiperspirants and deodorants combine natural odor-fighting scents with a reusable steel and leather container that can be reloaded with new antiperspirant cartridges.
 They avoid using traditional antiperspirant ingredients, such as aluminum, that are toxic to humans.
 We talked with Helmm’s co-founders Zach Groffksy and Taylor Lane in May 2019.

-Doshi’s vegan leather briefcase is a microfiber alternative to the hidebound briefcase.
-A sturdy bag that looks like natural leather, the Doshi slim pebbled vegan briefcase for men is made to last and is currently on sale for $99, and regularly priced at $149.
+A sturdy bag that looks like natural leather, the Doshi slim pebbled vegan briefcase for men is made to last and features multiple zippered and open interior pockets for storage.
+Doshi’s vegan leather briefcases, backpacks, wallets, and belts offer microfiber alternatives to animal-skin leather.

 Clothing for the Long Run

 Rockay athletic socks are made from recycled ocean plastic and resist odor to reduce how often they need to be washed.
 This sustainable gift for men helps clean the oceans and save water.
 Because the odor-resistant socks can be worn five to 10 times before they need to be washed, they require less water and energy for washing — and last longer —than traditional socks.

 Rockay founder Daniel Chabert talked with Earth911 about the sustainability and washing requirements for Rockay socks.
 Hear the story for yourself to add a narrative to your gift-giving experience.